pylondata/pyloncoin/doc/CVN-operators-guide.md

 The removal of a CVN will be performed by the chain administrators.

 ### 4.6 How to join
-If you are interested in setup a CVN, write us at cvn@fair-coin.org.
+If you are interested in setting up a CVN, write us at cvn@fair-coin.org.
 Around the 7th to the 8th of September 2016 we are going to publish a form to officialy begin the process of CVN acceptance, and we will notify you to fill in the application form as it comes available.

 We will be able to begin when at least 15 CVN are ready.
 After that, the open process will continue to welcome more CVNs to secure the network further.